hmartiniano/faz/README.rst

 Why?
 ----

-* Because I like Drake but can't stand the startup time of java and can't be bothered to install drip.
+* Because I like Drake but can't stand the startup time of java.
 * Because I can (actually to see if I can, but it turns out I can).

 Features